hungdaqq/Smarthome-IoT/README.md

 |----------|----------|
 |A Raspberry Pi or PC or any other IoT device that runs on Linux.|Raspbian Buster installed on your Raspberry Pi or Debian (Ubuntu) installed on your PC.|
 |NodeMCU ESP8266 for WiFi communication and devices you want to control (lights, temperature sensors, etc.).|Basic understanding of programming micro controller in C/C++ and IoT network protocols.|
-|A router to create a wireless local area network, with an internet connection to connect your Raspberry Pi to the internet.|An internet browser and mobile applications to access the user interface of the smart home system.
+|A router to create a wireless local area network, with an internet connection to connect your Raspberry Pi to the internet.|An internet browser and mobile application to access the user interface of the smart home system.

 ### Installation